The Brim Trail was the first of a planned system of trails at Powder

 riding season is late June through September.
 Note that (as of

-2018) there is ongoing construction in the trailhead
+2021) there is still ongoing construction in the trailhead

 Looking north as we skirt a huge

 meadow of mules ear blossoms.
 Review and photos June 30, 2015 by Bruce.

 Updated topo map for other area trails 2021.